Through the Blue

 — TRYPITI —

-Quieter Trypiti, a 12-minute walk from Plaka, is scenic and serene.
-And nestled in a prime spot above the stately Agios Nikolaos church overlooking the sea is 2-bedroom Villa De Veneto.
-As we set foot on its manicured gardens set below a string of windmills, the girls took off chasing its resident kitties.
-It’s the type of countryside living we idealise in the city, touched with the magic of bewitching vistas, proximity to Trypiti’s sacred ancient sites, and a huddle of eateries at our doorstep: Monk, a morning staple for morning coffees, Stasi for failsafe pizza and pasta, and Michelin-grade-chef helmed OKTO for an indulgent dinner.
+Sleepy Trypiti, a 12-minute walk from Plaka, is scenic and serene.
+In a prime spot above the stately Agios Nikolaos church overlooking the sea, you will find 2-bedroom Villa De Veneto.
+As we set foot on its manicured gardens below a string of windmills, the girls took off chasing its resident kitties.
+It’s the type of countryside living we idealise in the city, touched with the magic of bewitching vistas.
+Close to Trypiti’s sacred ancient sites, we also found a huddle of eateries at our doorstep: Monk, a morning staple for morning coffees, Stasi for failsafe pizza and pasta, and Michelin-grade-chef helmed OKTO for an indulgent dinner.

 Steps below the village, you can walk downhill to the renovated ruins of an ancient theatre, close to where the Venus of Milos (one of three female stars of the Lourve) was discovered in 1820.
 The early Christian Catacombs of Milos are a little farther down.